USEPA/webcms/CONTRIBUTING.md

 ### FAQs

-- **Why keep `development` if we branch from `main`?** It’s the integration branch that powers the dev environment and CI; multiple features can be validated together before release.
+- **Why not branch from `main` directly?** Branching from `main` causes feature branches to diverge from active development work.
+By the time a feature is ready, it's missing weeks of changes merged to `development`, leading to late-stage conflicts.
 - **Can I deploy from a feature branch?** No. Only `development` (dev) and `live` (stage) trigger deployments.
-- **What if a feature spans multiple sprints?** Rebase frequently on `main`, and merge working slices behind feature flags so code keeps flowing through the pipeline.
+- **What if a feature spans multiple sprints?** Periodically rebase on `development` to stay current with integrated work.
+Use feature flags for incomplete functionality.
-- **How do freeze periods work?** Pause merges into `development`, finish testing on `live`, promote to `main`, then fast-forward `development` from `main` when the freeze lifts.
+- **How do freeze periods work?** Pause merges into `development`, finish testing on `live`, promote to `main`, then merge `main` → `development` when the freeze lifts to sync any last-minute hotfixes.

 ### Commit Message Convention